Marder (infantry fighting vehicle): Description

 The Marder is capable of fording in up to 1.5 meters of water unprepared.
 It can be fitted with a kit allowing it to ford water up to 2.5 meters deep.

-The vehicle is powered by an MTU MB 833 Ea-500 six-cylinder liquid-cooled diesel engine which delivers approximately 441 kW at 2,200 rpm.
+The vehicle is powered by an MTU MB 833 Ea-500 six-cylinder liquid-cooled sequentially turbocharged diesel engine which delivers approximately 441 kW at 2,200 rpm.
 The cooling radiators are mounted at the rear of the hull, either side of the exit ramp.
 The engine is coupled to a Renk four speed HSWL 194 planetary gear box, with four forward and four reverse gears.
 The transmission also provides steering and braking via a stepless hydrostatic unit, which transmits power to two drive units mounted at the front of the hull.
-The vehicle carries 652 liters of fuel, giving it a road range of around 500 kilometers.
+The vehicle carries 652 liters of fuel, giving it a road range of around 500 kilometres.
 Early Marders could achieve a road speed of 75 km/h in 4th gear, but the extra armour of later vehicles reduced this to 65 km/h.

-The Marder is propelled by a Diehl track, which can be fitted with rubber road pads.
+The Marder is propelled by a Diehl track, which can be fitted with rubber road pads or metallic grousers for improved mobility in snow.
 The drive mechanism consists of six rubber tyred road wheels, with a drive sprocket at the front of the hull and an idler at the rear.
 Three return rollers are fitted.
 The suspension is a torsion bar system, with hydrostatic shock absorbers fitted to the front two and last two road wheels.